FuelLabs/sway-applications/APPLICATION_PROGRESS.md

 #### Contracts ❌

-- Not under development
+- Not under development at this time

 #### User Interface ❌

-- Not under development
+- Not under development at this time

 #### Tests

 ##### Rust ❌

-- Not under development
+- Not under development at this time

 ##### Typescript ❌

-- Not under development
+- Not under development at this time

 #### Documentation ❌

-- Not under development
+- Not under development at this time

 ---